deebaby001/Financial-Fraud/README.md

 CODE:  sample_df = df.sample(n=1000000)
 which yielded:
 CODE: sample_df.shape
-RESULTING: (1000000, 11)
+RESULTING: (1000000, 9)

+The actual Machine Learning Sample file is: ML_Sample.csv is (10000, 9)

 #5.
 MODELING

 Final: Model Data Visualization with Written Analysis

 #7.
-FURTHER RESEARCH
+Overall Observation:
+I believe that this was an interesting dataset, yet due to the size and limited tools to really massage the data, there were limitations.
+Additionally, I believe that my observations may have also been limited by attributes such as the following missing or non-existent in the dataset: Date/TimeStamp on all transactions types.
+Also, if there were a way to denote of previous fraud activity had occurred on various accounts that could have been able to foster some additional observations and areas of evaluation.
-Interesting Facts Discovered: There were 16 rows that were unflagged as "isFlaggedFraud", meaning that there were set as "isFraud"
+Fact Discovered: There were "16" rows of data that were not flagged as "isFlaggedFraud", instead, they were set as "isFraud".
+That is the reason why I feel that this dataset had previously been redacted.

 #8.
 CREDITS
 Original Project was provided by: (See data from Canvas site per instructor.
 Ensemble Methods For Financial Fraud Detection)